shahzaibkhan7788/learnforge-rag-assistant/README.md

 provider fails, the application falls back to its deterministic grounded generator rather than returning an ungrounded answer.

-### Important API-key rule

-Never commit an API key, place it in `.env.example`, or send it by email/Gmail.
-Free keys are still credentials and can be copied or abused.
-For a company review, share the public GitHub repository and this setup documentation; let the reviewer create their own key or provide it through a secret manager, GitHub Actions secret, or private deployment environment.
-If a key is exposed, revoke it immediately and create a replacement.

 ## Using Gemini instead

 The current code is provider-agnostic at the configuration boundary but